ezhov-evgeny/webdav-client-python-3/README.rst

 * Refactoring of WebDAV client and making it works in following methods:
     - Getting of WebDAV resource property value
     - Setting of WebDAV resource property value
+    - Coping of resource on WebDAV server
+    - Moving of resource on WebDAV server

 Version 0.2 - 11.09.2017
 * Refactoring of WebDAV client and making it works in following methods: